abordino/portfolio-website/content/publication/poincare/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In AABI24, indexed in the Proceedings of Machine Learning Research through the Journal of Machine Learning Research
+publication: In the *Proceedings of Machine Learning Research (AABI24)*
 publication_short: In the *Proceedings of Machine Learning Research (AABI24)*

 abstract: There is a growing interest on large-width asymptotic properties of Gaussian neural networks (NNs), namely NNs whose weights are initialized according to Gaussian distributions.
 A well-established result is that, as the width goes to infinity, a Gaussian NN converges in distribution to a Gaussian stochastic process, which provides an asymptotic or qualitative Gaussian approximation of the NN.
 In this paper, we introduce some non-asymptotic or quantitative Gaussian approximations of Gaussian NNs, quantifying the approximation error with respect to some popular distances for (probability) distributions, e.g. the 1-Wasserstein distance, the total variation distance and the Kolmogorov-Smirnov distance.
 Our results rely on the use of second-order Gaussian Poincaré inequalities, which provide tight estimates of the approximation error, with optimal rates.
 This is a novel application of second-order Gaussian Poincaré inequalities, which are well-known in the probabilistic literature for being a powerful tool to obtain Gaussian approximations of general functionals of Gaussian stochastic processes.
 A generalization of our results to deep Gaussian NNs is discussed.